romanvm/WsgiBoostServer/Readme.rst

 .. image:: https://ci.appveyor.com/api/projects/status/5q3hlfplc9xqtm4y/branch/master?svg=true
     :target: https://ci.appveyor.com/project/romanvm/wsgiboostserver

-WsgiBoostServer is a multi-threaded WSGI and HTTP server written as a Python extension module in C++ using `Boost.Asio`_ and `Boost.Python`_.
+WsgiBoostServer is an asynchronous multi-threaded WSGI and HTTP server written as a Python extension module in C++ using `Boost.Asio`_ and `Boost.Python`_.
 It can serve both Python WSGI applications and static files.
 Because it is written in C++, WsgiBoostServer is faster than pure Python solutions, like `Waitress`_.
 It can be used for hosting Python micro-services and/or static files.